arnauqb/qwind/README.md

 Code summary
 ============

-Please refer to (paper) for a detailed physical explanation of the model.
+Please refer to https://arxiv.org/abs/2001.04720 for a detailed physical explanation of the model.
 The code is divided into three main classes: <em>wind</em>, <em>radiation</em>, and <em>streamline</em>.
 The <em>wind</em> class is the main class and the one that is used to initialise the model.
 It contains the global information of the accretion disc such as accretion rate, density profile, etc. The radiation processes are handled in the <em>radiation</em> class.
 There are multiple implementations of the radiation class available, for different treatments of the radiation field.
 A model can be initialised with a particular radiation model by changing the ``radiation_mode`` argument when initialising the wind class.
 Lastly, the <em>streamline</em> class represents a single streamline, and contains the Euler iterator that solves its equation of motion.
 It also stores all the physical information of the streamline  at every point it travels, so that it is easy to analyse and debug.

 Getting started
 ===============